Statute of Autonomy of Catalonia of 2006: Self-government under the statute

-Catalonia is an Autonomous Community within the Kingdom of Spain, with the status of historical region in the Spanish Constitution of 1978.
+Catalonia is an Autonomous Community within the Kingdom of Spain, with the status of nationality in the Spanish Constitution of 1978.
 In September 2005, the Parliament of Catalonia approved the definition of Catalonia as a 'nation' in the preamble of the new Statute of Autonomy (autonomous basic law).

 The 120 delegates of all parties (CiU, PSC, ERC, ICV-EA) with the exception of the 15 delegates of the Partido Popular approved this definition.

 In the opinion of the Spanish Government this has a 'declaratory' but not a 'legal' value, since the Spanish Constitution recognises the indissoluble "unity of the Spanish Nation".

 The Generalitat de Catalunya is the institution in which the self-government of Catalonia is politically organised.
 It consists of the Parliament, the President of the Generalitat, and the Executive Council or Government of Catalonia.

 The Statute of Autonomy gives the Generalitat of Catalonia the powers that enable it to carry out the functions of self-government.
 These can be exclusive, concurrent, and shared with the Spanish State or executives.
 The Generalitat holds jurisdiction in various matters of culture, education, health, justice, environment, communications, transportation, commerce, public safety, and local governments.
 Catalonia has its own police force, the Mossos d'Esquadra, although the Spanish government keep agents in the region for matters relating to border control, terrorism and immigration.

 Most of the justice system is administered by Spanish judicial institutions.
 The legal system is uniform throughout Spain, with the exception of so-called "civil law", which is administered separately within Catalonia.

 Differences with the Statute of 1979

-The main goal of the new Statute of Autonomy was the consolidation and the further devolution of powers to Catalonia, most notably:
+The new statute sought to achieve clarification of powers and their protection from encroachment by the State, increased executive, legislative and fiscal powers and the recognition of Catalan nationhood.

+The overlaps and lack of clarity in how to share the powers ascribed to Autonomous Communities and the State in the Constitution had led to major conflicts and Constitutional Court determinations usually in favour of the State.
+The new Statute tried to define with precision every section and subsection of these powers to prevent future conflicts and give legal security in the division of powers.